learn-co-students/js-order-of-operations-readme-wdf-000/README.md

 - Log the following to the console
   - `I` before `Love`
   - `Love` before `JavaScript`
--  Writting `JavaScript` to the console must be done in an Ajax callback.
+-  Writing `JavaScript` to the console must be done in an Ajax callback.
   -  Use https://api.github.com/repos/rails/rails/commits as your url
 -  The Ajax request must be performed before we log `Love`